smussenden/spring20-data-journalism/in_class_assignments/class_02/readme.md

 Answer the following questions.

 **Unless the question notes otherwise, you must create a single pivot table to answer each group of questions.
 For example, # 3 has three separate questions.
-Build one pivot table to answer all three.
+Build one single pivot table to answer all three.
 At least one question requires you to use filters.
 Label each new pivot table with the number of the question grouping.**

 1. What was the name of the pharmacy that received the most total pills in Mingo County, West Virginia between 2006 and 2012?
 Build a pivot table to answer this question.

 2. Pills are sent from a manufacturer ("labeler") to a distributor ("reporter") and then to a pharmacy, retailer or related business ("buyer").
-In Mingo County, West Virginia between 2006 and 2012, which combo of those three (total pills from one manufacturer > to one distributor > to one pharmacy) was responsible for the largest number of pills?
-Name the three entities?
-How many total pills?
+  * In Mingo County, West Virginia between 2006 and 2012, which combo of those three (total pills from one manufacturer > to one distributor > to one pharmacy) was responsible for the largest number of pills?
+  * Name the three entities.
+  * How many total pills sent?

 3. What is the "DRUG_CODE" for hydrocodone?
 What is the "DRUG_CODE" for oxycodone?
 What percentage of all pills sent to Mingo County, West Virginia were hydrocodone and what percentage were Oxycodone?